 Madam Justice makes her ruling

 Before telling Prince the actual time he would serve, Madam Justice said to Prince, “Mr. Prince, you did express remorse.
 You turned to face the family members of Mr. Rouxel’s family in the courtroom and said how sorry you were.
 I believe that you were sincere in your remorse.”

 Yet again, really?
 Is Madam Justice joking?
 Please consider:

 - Throughout the preliminary trial and the actual trial, Prince had never uttered even a single word to The Court other than “Not Guilty.”

-- The only other words spoken by Prince were those contained in his obligatory apology to the family.
-These were words possibly written and rehearsed with Prince’s attorney.
-They were words uttered with Prince’s back to Madam Justice wherein she could not even see Prince’s eyes.
+- The only other words Prince spoke were those contained in his obligatory apology to the family.
+Those words words were probably written by and rehearsed with Prince’s attorney.
+They were words Prince said with his back to Madam Justice.
+So, she could not even see Prince’s eyes.
 From her vantage point, Madam Justice could not know exactly where Prince was looking or what his eyes revealed, if anything, about the sincerity of his words.
 For all Madam Justice knew Prince could have been looking at the wall behind the family and not the family.